luchi1714/P2P-Blockchain-Network/README.md

 4. To run the program you can simply run the *cheesechain.py*, *tracker.py*, *client.py* then the *ClientConsole.py* file.

-5.In the GUI enter a port number( it can be any 4 digit number).
+5. In the GUI enter a port number( it can be any 4 digit number).
 If testing multiple clients even if it's on the same computer ensure that they have different port numbers.

 6. To start mining, directly click on * "Start Client"*.
 You may click on "Stop client" when you desire to stop.

-7.To create a transaction that will be mined into a block enter your account name, transaction ID and an amount the click on the *Make Transaction*.
+7. To create a transaction that will be mined into a block enter your account name, transaction ID and an amount the click on the *Make Transaction*.

 ## interpretation of messages on the client console